 This is the guide to granting a regular power of attorney because that is the one easily done by yourself.

-After logging in to Schwab Alliance at https://www.schwab.com, hover over the “Service” tab at the top and then click on “Forms” in the menu that comes up.
+After logging in to Schwab Alliance at https://www.schwab.com, select the headset icon in the top right corner and then click on “Forms & Applications”.

 Power of Attorney (POA)